SBA Loan Application: Everything You Need to Know

-As you may imagine, the specific forms and documents you need to submit will vary based on the SBA loan program you’re applying to and the lender you’re working with.
+As you may imagine, the specific forms and documents you need to submit with your SBA loan application will vary based on the loan program you’re applying to and the lender you’re working with.
 This being said, however, there is some documentation you’ll surely need to submit.

 Let’s explore these SBA loan requirements in more detail:

 - Balance sheets that list your financial assets and liabilities

 - Statement of cash flow

 - Business debt schedule

 - Evidence of meeting public policy or job creation goals